cis198-2016s/slides/02/content.md

 ---
 ## Structs

-- Structs are namespaced with the module name.
+- Structs are namespaced with their module name.
     - The fully qualified name of `Point` is `foo::Point`.
 - Struct fields are private by default.
     - They may be made public with the `pub` keyword.